Zingle/rest-api-documentation/error_codes.md

 3006 | Unable to trigger inactive automation |
 3007 | Contact is already in an automation |
 3008 | Label not attached to contact.
 Nothing to detach. |
 3009 | Invalid value specified for 'Is Closed'.
-Value must be 'true' or 'false' 3010 | Channels must be an array of channel objects 3011 | First name, last name, title, email addresses, and phone numbers are not editable on locked contacts 3012 | You can not use the return_existing option when specifying zero or multiple channels 3013 | Workflows cannot be triggered for email channels 3100 | Contact channel not found |
+Value must be 'true' or 'false' |
+3010 | Channels must be an array of channel objects |
+3011 | First name, last name, title, email addresses, and phone numbers are not editable on locked contacts |
+3012 | You can not use the return_existing option when specifying zero or multiple channels |
+3013 | Workflows cannot be triggered for email channels |
+3014 | You lack the privileges to close a conversation |
+3015 | You lack the privileges to confirm a conversation |
+3016 | You lack the privileges to create a contact |
+3017 | You lack the privileges to edit a contact |
+3018 | You lack the privileges to execute a workflow |
+3019 | Missing value for content_type |
+3020 | Invalid value specified for content type |
+3021 | Base64 encoding is invalid |
+3022 | Base64 encoding is missing |
+3100 | Contact channel not found |
 3101 | Contact channel missing channel type |
 3102 | Contact channel missing value |